ternaustralia/geonadir-upload-cli/README.md

 - `-m, --metadata`: The path of metadata json file.

+  - This option is not required.
+Only use it when some metadata fields need to be specified manually on the run.

   - The path must exist, otherwise error raised.

 - `-o, --output-folder`: Whether output csv is created.
 Generate output at the specified path.